 It’s possible to stay aloft for up to 7 minutes, OK for a machine with tiny 2-inch props, or blast along at up to 50mph (again impressive at this size).
-If you’re doing so in low light the array of LEDs provide the opportunity to wow the assembled crowds; their brightness responds to the accelerator.
+If you’re doing so in low light the array of LEDs provides the opportunity to wow the assembled crowds; their brightness responds to the accelerator.

-In the past Emax’s kits have included gamepad-like controllers, but this includes the new E8 transmitter which has a more traditional feel, better for learning pinch controls.
+In the past, Emax’s kits have included gamepad-like controllers, but this includes the new E8 transmitter which has a more traditional feel, better for learning pinch controls.
 It also has a mount for the bundled Transporter 2 receiver screen, which can either be worn as a traditional FPV screen or used atop the controller if preferred.
 The Transporter 2 can record video to an SD card, too.

-While there isn’t the power to carry a GoPro, the camera provides surprisingly good-looking video – much more so than other small drones – thanks to its dynamic range, white balance and the 200mw VTX (transmitter) which ensures better transmission than many in the category.
-The only real complain is the ‘land now’ warning seems to come a little early, so the drone is better suited to racing flight than aggressive “acro” (acrobatics).(opens in new tab)
+While there isn’t the power to carry a GoPro, the camera provides surprisingly good-looking video – much more so than other small drones – thanks to its dynamic range, white balance, and the 200mw VTX (transmitter) which ensures better transmission than many in the category.
+The only real complaint is the ‘land now’ warning seems to come a little early, so the drone is better suited to racing flight than aggressive “acro” (acrobatics).

 Bigger than some whoop-class drones, the CineLog 35 has a few refinements which make for longer flights.
 It’s also possible to sacrifice some minutes and direct the power to lift heavier GoPro cameras.
 You can hold a GoPro 10 aloft to record your flights for posterity using the included mount.
 Better still, the camera – if attached – will be connected to a dampening platform to reduce the jelly effect from the drone’s motors.
-Nevertheless the aircraft 203 x 203mm pusher frame is 236.6g so you can also fly free of weight restriction concerns when you’re operating without a recording camera.
-GEPRC offer both a 4S and 6S edition of the compact quad.(opens in new tab)
+Nevertheless, the aircraft's 203 x 203mm pusher frame is 236.6g so you can also fly free of weight restriction concerns when you’re operating without a recording camera.
+GEPRC offers both a 4S and 6S edition of the compact quad.(opens in new tab)

-This is one geeky quad (if you’ve not got this far through the list without realising there is a lot of self-building in the FPV community, that’s on us really, so sorry).
+This is one geeky quad (if you’ve not got this far through the list without realizing there is a lot of self-building in the FPV community, that’s on us really, so sorry).
 The BUZZ Freestyle is built to go fast, but it does have a built-in camera which – if you supply your own FPV goggles – you’ll be able to pilot through.
 As is typical with drones in this class, you can tweak the angle the camera points back at base, but there is no option to adjust things mid-flight.
 On the plus side, the Caddx Ratel 1200TVL HDR camera supplies a better-than-average video signal, though still via NTSC or PAL.

-Where EMAX do provide a welcoming hand into the deeper depths of the hobby is by supplying two full sets of props (propellors); one they call 'AVAN Flow’ – for speed – and the other ‘AVAN Scimitar’ which are slightly smaller and afford a longer flight time.
+Where EMAX does provide a welcoming hand into the deeper depths of the hobby is by supplying two full sets of props (propellors); one they call 'AVAN Flow’ – for speed – and the other ‘AVAN Scimitar’ which are slightly smaller and afford a longer flight time.
 We appreciated the rubber pads on the base to protect the screws on a hard landing (not to mention the immense 3K of carbon fibre woven into the frame).